 For alkylated DNA, for example, efficient AGT removal will result in no increases in mutation frequency.
 However, once AGT reaches a certain dose, it becomes saturated and can no longer effectively remove alkyl adducts.
 Mutation occurs when O-alkyl adducts are replicated.
 The evidence that unrepaired O-alkylated DNA replication induces mutations in somatic cells is vast and has been evaluated.
-(Basu and Essigmann 1990; Srivastav et al. 2010).
+(Basu and Essigmann 1990; Shrivastav et al. 2010).

-Empirical Evidence (include consideration of temporal concordance) has been documented in several studies as follows:
+Empirical Evidence (include consideration of temporal concordance) has been documented in several studies as follows;

-Compound class Species Study type Dose KER findings Reference Inadequate DNA repair leads to Increase, Mutations

-UV radiation Chinese hamster In vitro kJ/m2 Inadequate DNA repair leads to increased mutations Dahle et al.,2008 Mice In vivo -do- Klungland et al., 1999 X ray human In vitro Gy -do-(dose-incidence) Mcmohan et al., 2016
+Compound class Species Study type Dose KER findings Reference UV radiation Chinese hamster In vitro kJ/m2 inadequate DNA repair leads to increased mutations Dahle et al.,2008 Mice In vivo -do- Klungland et al., 1999 X ray human In vitro Gy -do-(dose-incidence) Mcmohan et al., 2016